Well-posedness and direct internal stability of coupled non-degenrate Kirchhoff system via heat conduction: Proof of Theorem

 Then, the family $\{e_k | k\in\mathbb{N} \}$ forms an orthonormal basis of $L^2(\Omega)$.
 Furthermore, we consider $V^n=span\{e_m| m=1,2,\ldots,n\}$.
 So here, several steps are envolved.\\ $\blacktriangleright$\textbf{ Step 1:} We construct approximate solutions $(y^n,y^n_t,\uptheta^n),\,\, n= 1, 2, 3,\ldots$, in the form

 and

-where $h^{n}_k,\,\, c^{n}_k\,\, (k= 1, 2,\ldots,n)$ are determined by the following ordinary differential equations { } with initial conditions
+where $h^{n}_m,\,\, c^{n}_m\,\, (m= 1, 2,\ldots,n)$ are determined by the following ordinary differential equations { } with initial conditions

+\\ The system (\ref{PO})-(\ref{p72}) of ordinary differential equation of variable $t$ admits a solution $(y^n, y_t^n, \uptheta^n)$ on the interval $[0,t_n)$.
 At the beginning, we will start to identify some a priori estimates in order to prove that $ t_n = \infty$.
-After that, we will show that the sequence of solutions to (\ref{PO}) converges to a solution of (\ref{P}) with the claimed smoothness.\\ $\blacktriangleright$\textbf{Step 2:} If we multiply the first and the second equations of (\ref{PO}) by $h_{k,t}^n(t)$ and $c^n_k(t)$ respectively and sum over $k$ from $1$ to $n$, we get
+After that, we will show that the sequence of solutions to (\ref{PO}) converges to a solution of (\ref{P}) with the claimed smoothness.\\ $\blacktriangleright$\textbf{Step 2:} If we multiply the first and the second equations of (\ref{PO}) by $h_{m,t}^n(t)$ and $c^n_m(t)$ respectively and sum over $m$ from $1$ to $n$, we get

 Therefore, we deduce that $t_n=\infty$, and that

 $\blacktriangleright$\textbf{ Step 3:} Replacing $e_m$ by $-\Delta e_m$, and doing in the same manner as previous step, we get